1. What does ‘equivalence’ mean?

-The most important decision for financial stability has already been granted, allowing European firms to continue using London’s dominant clearinghouses.
-The decision only lasts until the end of June 2022, and the EU is planning a more significant review that could eventually force clearing business to relocate to the bloc.
+The most important decision for financial stability has already been granted, allowing European firms to continue using London’s dominant clearinghouses for derivatives, energy and metals trades.
+This lasts until the end of June 2022, with the EU planning a more significant review that could eventually force clearing business to relocate to the bloc.
 The EU has maintained that it’s in no rush to grant equivalence decisions for derivatives- and stock-trading or to give a broader pass to portfolio management, investment advice, underwriting and trade-execution.

 9. What isn’t covered by equivalence?

 Core banking activities such as deposit-taking, investment services to retail clients and syndicated and other cross-border lending services.
 If U.K.-based banks want to continue those lines of business, they’ll most likely need to do so from offices in the EU -- hence the recent shift of some operations to Frankfurt, Paris, Dublin and other cities.
 Banks are now moving more executives and banking business, with JPMorgan Chase & Co. planning to transfer 200 billion euros in assets to Frankfurt.